 Sheriff take down Real Madrid in incredible Bernabeu upset

-Moldovan champions Sheriff managed one of the most remarkable results in Champions League history on Tuesday as they upset 13-time winners Real Madrid 2-1 at the Estadio Bernabeu.
+Moldovan champions Sheriff managed one of the most remarkable results in Champions League history on Tuesday as they upset 13-time winners Real Madrid 2-1 at the Santiago Bernabeu.

-The competition newcomers showed that they would be no pushovers in their debut group campaign two weeks ago with victory over Shakhtar Donetsk in Tiraspol.
+The competition newcomers showed that they would be no pushovers in their debut group match two weeks ago by defeating Shakhtar Donetsk in Tiraspol.

-But even the players themselves seemed barely able to believe it as they celebrated their second consecutive triumph against the Spanish giants.
+But even the players themselves seemed barely able to believe it as they celebrated their triumph over the Spanish giants.

 Editors' Picks